austBrink/aPrimerInProgramming/README.md

 - syntax
 - returns
 - calls
-- params and calls
+- args and calls
-- params, returns, calls
+- args, returns, calls
 - recursion! (another way to loop!)
 - 🚗 mini assignment TBA

+#### 🗳️ Structures / Containers ADVANCED
+- arrays and their methods part 2
+- objects and their methods part 2

 ### 🚚 BIG ASSIGNMENT (Putting it all together)
 - comprehensive assignment TBA